-Donald Trump Jr. To Write Book Defending His Dad As He Considers A Run For NYC Mayor
+Donald Trump Jr. To Write Book Defending His Dad As He Reportedly Considers A Run For NYC Mayor

 — Raw Story (@RawStory) May 21, 2019

-Donald Trump, Jr., much like his father, seems to have a favorite hits list for Twitter, rallying the family following to “investigate the investigators,” meaning James Comey, Robert Mueller, Hillary Clinton, Loretta Lynch, and Vice President Joe Biden.
+Donald Trump Jr., much like his father, seems to have a favorite hit list for Twitter, rallying the family following to “investigate the investigators” — perhaps alluding to those responsible for what the president has described as a “witch hunt” targeting his administration on various occasions.

-The New York Post covered the first shot across the bow last week when Junior called out current New York City chief, Mayor Bill de Blasio, calling his thoughts of running for president a “PR stunt” that’s “going nowhere.”
+The New York Post covered the first shot across the bow last week, when Trump Jr. called out current New York City Mayor Bill de Blasio, calling de Blasio’s thoughts of running for president a “PR stunt” that’s “going nowhere.”

-Trump Jr. ironically suggested that de Blasio clean up his own local, personal mess before taking on higher office.
+Trump Jr. suggested that de Blasio clean up his own local, personal mess before taking on higher office.

 “Rather than do a PR stunt ‘run’ for President (we all know it’s going nowhere) maybe @NYCMayor should clean up his backyard first.”

-The younger Donald Trump then posted a video of trash, plausibly on a New York City sidewalk to show that he was speaking of a literal mess rather than a figurative one.
+Trump Jr. then posted a video of trash — implied to be on a New York City sidewalk — to show that he was speaking of a literal mess, rather than a figurative one.

 “This video from this morning should tell you all you need to know about his ‘leadership.’
 What a clown show!!”

-An additional note from The New York Post said the trash was what was left over from a tent city erected by teens hoping to see Korean boy band BTS who did a free concert in Central Park.
+An additional note from The New York Post said that the trash was left over from a tent city erected by teens hoping to see Korean boy band BTS, who had just performed a free concert in Central Park.